 Hilliard is conducting a statewide fieldwork survey to assess and document current folklife activity in West Virginia.
 "Folklife traditions are community-based creative expressions," she said.
 "Those can include traditional music and dance, foodways, material culture, faith-based expressions, occupational lore, and more."
-Hilliard will give a brief presentation on the discipline of folklore and her current documentation in West Virginia, and take feedback from the audience on local traditions, traditional artists, and tradition bearers in their community.
+Hilliard will give a brief presentation on the discipline of folklore and her current work in West Virginia, and take feedback from the audience on local traditions, traditional artists, and tradition bearers in their community.

 Hilliard stresses the importance of community involvement in this folklife survey.
 "This work is about honoring and supporting the creative contributions of West Virginians.
 We welcome public input on those traditions and tradition bearers valued by local people."
-This meeting follows similar events in Charleston, Williamson, and Wheeling and in the coming months, Hilliard will hold similar gatherings in other communities across the state.
+This is the second Ripley meeting, following a similar event at the Ripley Senior Center, as well as in other communities across the state.